 This easement deed is given on the following additional terms and conditions limiting or affecting the easement rights granted and created hereunder:

 The Easement Area is and shall remain private property, and Grantor hereby expressly reserves and retains for itself and for any subsequent owner of the Easement Area, all rights of ownership to the extent the exercise thereof does not unreasonably limit or unreasonably interfere with the use of the Easement Area by pedestrians; such rights include, without limitation, (i) the right to adopt reasonable rules and regulations governing the use of the Easement Area, (ii) the right to use, or to grant to others the right to use, the surface and subsurface of and air space above the Easement Area for any use or purpose (including, without limitation, the right to install, inspect, operate, maintain, repair, replace and remove electric lines, gas lines, underground fuel tanks, telecommunication lines (such as telephone, cable and internet lines), water lines, storm sewers, sanitary sewers, catch basins, manholes, clean-outs, curbing, driveways, surface parking areas, sidewalks, landscaping, benches, information kiosks, light pole bases, lighting fixtures, retaining walls, monument signs, fountains, statues, art pieces and the like, and (iii) the right to make changes, alterations and/or improvements to the Easement Area from time to time.

+By acceptance of this Easement Deed the City of Portland agrees that it will cooperate with Maine Medical Center in enforcing, with the respect to coincident use by members of the general public and Maine Medical Center staff, patients and business invitees, rules and regulations Maine Medical Center establishes for the use of this area; and, the City agrees that the City and/or Maine Medical Center may prevent members of the general public from using this area for any other purpose, including but not limited to loitering, skateboarding, public drinking and disturbing of the peace.

 Nothing herein contained shall be deemed to be a gift or dedication of the fee interest in the Easement Area or any portion thereof to Grantee or to the general public.